 Congratulations to the IAFL LGBT committee members for preparing such a comprehensive review of comparative laws.

-It was with pleasure that Mathews Family Law & Mediation Services learned that the much longed for child of a surrogacy arrangement in which Mathews Family Law & Mediation Services represented the surrogate couple had safely arrived.
+It was with pleasure that Mathews Family Law & Mediation Specialists learned that the much longed for child of a surrogacy arrangement in which Mathews Family Law & Mediation Specialists represented the surrogate couple had safely arrived.

 Mathews Family Law congratulates the commissioning parents and the surrogate couple on a more than successful outcome!

 Mathews Family Law provides legal advice to parties entering into a surrogacy arrangement under the Assisted Reproductive Treatment Act (Vic) 2008 (ARTA).